These FAQs help to answer some questions you may have about our Graduate Program.

 The Department undertakes a wide range of functions.
 Graduates can move into a variety of areas including project management, communications, organisational development, finance, economics, acquisitions, investment, aboriginal housing, urban and regional planning and design, policy development, business analysis, contract management and change initiatives.

 Yes, if you are successful a National Police Clearance will need to be provided to the Graduate Coordinator prior to commencement.
 Previous criminal conviction or pending charges will not necessarily preclude employment.
+You may also be required to undertake a Departmental Record Check.

 Offers to successful applicants generally occur mid-late October.